sensay/docs_make_sense/README.md

 ### MakeSense

-MakeSense takes a different approach to attributing knowledge to users.
+MakeSense is the second app to leverage the Sense Network.
 Users can oAuth with either GitHub or Reddit, and the app will scan data and form a knowledge profile on the user.
 The profile can be broken down into different knowledge categories (i.e. Developer, Startups, Blockchain).
 Again, these data points are normalized to be mined via the [Attribution Contract](#attribution).

 ### Developer Partnerships